heywoodlh/heywoodlh.io/_posts/2021-08-09-OpenVAS-on-Kali-Nethunter.md

 layout: post
 published: true
 permalink: openvas-nethunter
-tags: all, linux, security, vulnerabilities, vulnerability, openvas
+tags: [ linux, security, vulnerabilities, vulnerability, openvas ]
 ---

 This post will document how I got OpenVAS running on Kali Nethunter running on my OnePlus One.